matthewdbradley/BayesSpace-wrapper/README.md

 # BayesSpace-wrapper
-A wrapper script for executing a BayesSpace pipeline
+A wrapper script for executing a BayesSpace pipeline.
+For more information, see the comments on BS.sb